sharkdp/bat/CONTRIBUTING.md

 the [Customization](https://github.com/sharkdp/bat#customization) section
 in the README first.

-If you really think that a particular syntax or theme should be added for all users, please read the corresponding [documentation](https://github.com/sharkdp/bat/blob/master/doc/assets.md) first.
+If you really think that a particular syntax should be added for all users, please read the corresponding [documentation](https://github.com/sharkdp/bat/blob/master/doc/assets.md) first.

+Note: We are currently not accepting new default themes.

 ## Regression tests